microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 ```
 ![category and length](images/category-counts.png)

-This bar chart shows a good view of the amount of birds in each category.
+This bar chart shows a good view of the number of birds in each category.
 In a blink of an eye, you see that the largest number of birds in this region are in the Ducks/Geese/Waterfowl category.
 Minnesota is the 'land of 10,000 lakes' so this isn't surprising!

 Try some other counts on this dataset.
 Does anything surprise you?